sboots/vote-yes-yukon-website-2025/content/_index.md

 ### Donate to our lawn sign fund

 Lawn signs are surprisingly expensive (like $10 apiece to print!).
-If you donate $10 or more, we’ll make sure to get you a lawn sign (we’re still figuring out shipping options for outside of Whitehorse).
+Donations to our lawn sign fund are gratefully appreciated! **After our print orders are covered, we’ll use any additional donations for other print advertising and poster printing.**

 {{< callout type="info" >}}
-  As of October 14, we have a second lawn sign order currently in production.
+  Our second lawn sign order is in production and should arrive later this week (October 20-24).
 If you’d like a lawn sign, [fill out the request form](https://docs.google.com/forms/d/e/1FAIpQLSf1jKx05-ghA6poH4wGJEkvxW8S_Nv_VxNTBCjOO2S08HEaKg/viewform) while supplies last!
 {{< /callout >}}

 You can send donations by e-transfer to [voteyesyukon@gmail.com](mailto:voteyesyukon@gmail.com).